sungmoo89/Loan-Qualifier-Application/README.md

 python app.py
 ```

-Upon launching the loan qualifier application you will be first asked to find the path for data.
+1. Upon launching the loan qualifier application you will be first asked to find the path for data.
 ![How to load data](./data/Image/how_to_load_data.png)
+2. Punch in the data of yours to get the right data.
 ![How to provide information](./data/Image/how_to_provide_information.png)
+3. This shows how you can save the data.
+You can set your .csv file name to anything you like
 ![How to save result to .csv](./data/Image/save_to_csv.png)

 ---